tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 [allmusic.com](http://www.allmusic.com).
-All four have earned five of five stars in both critic and user reviews on the site, with the exception of [Fear of Music](https://www.allmusic.com/album/fear-of-music-mw0000196010), which has <q>only</q> 4.5 out of five stars in the critic's ratings.
+All four have earned five of five stars in both critic and user reviews on the site, with the exception of [Fear of Music](https://www.allmusic.com/album/fear-of-music-mw0000196010), which has only 4.5 out of five stars in the critic's ratings.

 Listening to their sound as it evolves over these four albums, and puzzling over their always inventive lyrics rewards fans with hours of entertainment and enlightenment.